twinfoundation/wallet/packages/wallet-connector-entity-storage/docs/reference/classes/WalletAddress.md

 > **address**: `string`

-The address of the wallet.
+The address in the wallet.

 ***